Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Introduction

 Our framework allows us to perform a comparison between algorithms in their capacity of uncovering community structure sampled from instances that are optimal for a different method.
 In particular, we consider optimal instances generated by modularity and the nested stochastic block model (NSBM) --- a more expressive, hierarchical parametrization of the SBM which is a priori agnostic about the actual mixing patterns between groups.
 We demonstrate that --- according to compressibility and accuracy in community recovery --- there are substantial asymmetries between methods, where the more general NSBM does just as well (but no better) for instances that are optimal for the other algorithms, but where other algorithms perform significantly worse on instances that are optimal for the NSBM.
 We also perform a systematic comparison of methods on a corpus of over 500 diverse empirical networks, finding that the NSBM provides a better compression for the vast majority of them.
 This provides evidence for ``cheap lunches'' in community detection --- more versatile, but appropriately regularized approaches tend to yield systematically better results over structured problem instances.
-This result reveals a practical and conceptual caveat to the ``no free lunch'' (NFL) theorem for community detection~\cite{peel_ground_2017}, which states that when averaged over all instances of community detection problems --- primarily composed of \emph{unstructured} instances where community labels have no correlation with network structure --- all conceivable algorithms must yield the same performance.
+This result reveals a practical and conceptual caveat to the ``no free lunch'' (NFL) theorem for community detection~\cite{peel_ground_2017}, which states that when averaged over all instances of ``community detection problems'' (i.e. arbitrary pairings of a network and a node partition) all conceivable algorithms must yield the same performance.
+This is because the majority of possible problems are unstructured instances where community labels have no correlation with network structure.